 sudo yum –y install cups sudo yum -y install foomatic

 You can print from both published desktops and published applications.
 Only the client-side default printer is mapped into a Linux VDA session.
-The printer name must be different for desktops and applications.
-Consider the following:
+The printer names are different for desktops and applications:

 - For published desktops:

 - For published applications: